learn-co-curriculum/dsc-strings-floats-ints-lab/README.md

-# Introduction to Variables: Strings And Numeric Types - Lab
+# Introduction to Variables: Strings and Numeric Types - Lab

 ## Introduction
 Now that we have learned about working with different types of data in Python: strings, numbers (ints and floats), and booleans, let's put that knowledge to the test.
 In this lab we'll imagine that we were at a nice social gathering and exchanged business cards with a few people.
 One of the business cards belongs to Art Vandelay, a new travel agent.
 We want to use our programming skills to format this information correctly.